 Donations in Mary Ellen's memory may be made to either the American Heart Association, donatenow.heart.org/ or to One Live to Live Rescue in Scranton, PA, http://onelifetoliverescue.com/site/

-To send flowers to Mary Ellen Spinicci's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Ellen Spinicci, please visit our floral store.